 Tier 1

-Team Leader: Drew Maloney is appointed Team Leader of the LAP.
-He is responsible for organizing and leading the Team.
+Team Leader: The LAP Team Leader is responsible for organizing and leading the Team.
 He is also charged with deploying specific subject matter knowledge, experience, and influence.
 The Team Leader is authorized to add technical support as needed contingent on budget approval and vetting/clearance of new support staff by the R2P talent team.
 The Team leader will be responsible for LAP staffing of Black Swan, Lame Duck and other groups as it arises.

 Deputy Team Leader: The person is a member of the Central Leadership Team and is appointed to the LAP.
 The person is responsible for assisting the Team Leader with managing and directing the Team’s efforts, including project management and other support.
 The DTL will ensure that the LAP staff is integrated within various deliverables of R2P.
 The DTL will establish a system of tracking our outreach and requests from Capitol Hill.